Ogene

 Ogene is a style of Igbo music consisting of, and taking its name from, the ogene instrument, which is a large metal bell.
 The Ogene instrument has historically been made by the Igbo people of Nigeria.
 It is one of the most important metal instruments of the people.

+Ogene as a musical instrument

-The Ogene type of bell which is commonly used as a "master instrument" in a bell orchestra in Igboland.
+The Ogene type of bell is commonly used as a "master instrument" in a bell orchestra in Igboland.
 It is an instrument of the struck idiophone class and is made of iron by specialist blacksmiths.
-The bell has a flattish, conical shape, and is hollow inside.
-The sound itself comes from the vibration of the iron body when struck, which is made to resound by the hollow inside of the bell.
+The bell has a flattish, conical shape and is hollow inside.
+The sound comes from the vibration of the iron body when struck, which is made to resound by the hollow inside the bell.
 The iron body is usually struck with a soft wooden stick.
+The different parts of the Ogene, like the larger double bell and breast pair, produce musical intervals of a major third and a major second.
+A technique known as strike-muting is commonly used.
+In Ogene Anuka for example, tuning comes from open-stroke methods, forming a relative structure seen as C, E, F, A, F, G. These notes create pitch-tones because of inharmonic partials.
+Although the relative tuning stays mostly steady, there might be minor differences based on the builder or player.
+Ogene comes in different shapes and sizes but generally there are about 6 to 7 different main types of the Ogene instrument, which include:

+Ogene (Metal gong) This type of ogene instrument is made into a single bell.
+They come in various shapes and sizes and are sometimes arranged in a chimes-like rack which is referred to as Ogene-phone.

+Ogene N kpim bo (Double metal gong) This type of ogene instrument is double-belled and can also come in different shapes and sizes.

+Ogene Nne Na Nwa (Mother and child gong) This variation of the ogene instrument features a double bell accompanied by an additional set of small bells attached to the curved handle.
+This secondary set is referred to as the ala (breasts) or nwa akwo n’azu (a child carried on the back), the latter term evoking the imagery of a nursing mother.

+Ogene Nkpi-ito (Triple gong) This ogene instrument is simply a triple-shaped gong.